Football Queensland Central

 Football Queensland Central Coast is the regional office of Football Queensland servicing the areas between Gladstone, Rockhampton and Longreach.

-Role
+The FQ Central Coast regional office has a local administrator and committee members which are elected by clubs to meet quarterly to discuss functional and geographical matters.

+History
-FQ Central Coast was established in 2021 as part of the Future of Football 2020+ Reforms.

-As part of the reform journey, the local football community was invited to engage in a six-month state-wide consultation process based on improving four key areas of the game: Governance, Administration, Competitions and Affordability.
+Football Queensland Central Coast was established in 2021 as part of Football Queensland's Future of Football 2020+ Reforms.
+As part of the reform process, a six-month state-wide consultation with the local football community took place with the aim of improving four key areas of the game: Governance, Administration, Competitions, and Affordability.
 Following the consultation, FQ Central Coast was created to better reflect the geography and strategic direction of the region.

-The FQ Central Coast regional office has a local administrator and committee members which are elected by clubs to meet quarterly to discuss functional and geographical matters.
+As part of this change, the Central Queensland Premier League was replaced by the FQPL Central Coast men's and women's competitions from the 2022 season.

 Clubs and competitions

-The Premier competitions in the region are the FQPL Central Men's and FQPL Central Women's, both of which form part of the Central Conference in the Football Queensland pyramid.
+The premier competitions in the region are the FQPL 3 Central Coast Men's and FQPL Central Coast Women's, both of which form part of the Central Conference in the Football Queensland pyramid.